Jakolo121/pull_the_rag/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the fair Code License - see the LICENSE file for details.

 ## 👥 Authors